Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 Reasons to buy: Inexpensive, easy set-up, easy to use, and soft foam interior makes it comfortable for long periods of use.

-Reasons to avoid: The industry is moving away from headsets that use phones in favour of all-in-1 units.
+Reasons to avoid: The industry is moving away from headsets that use phones in favor of all-in-1 units.

 VR Software for the Workplace

-Take a look at some of the most popular VR software available for companies to help with everything from collaboration, vr training to virtual events:
+Take a look at some of the most popular VR software available for companies to help with everything from collaboration and VR training to virtual events:

 Arthur

 One of the apps that can be used for this is called ‘Arthur’, although there are a lot of different software options available for virtual events.
-With these, you can have a virtual office space where you can meet and collaborate with your team or an events space to hold training sessions or events.
+With these, you can have a virtual office space to meet and collaborate with your team or an events space to hold training sessions or events.

 If you’ve got a team spread around the world or working from home, as is often the norm these days, imagine being able to meet virtually in the same virtual room and talk and collaborate while using a virtual whiteboard if you want.